Posted - July 5, 2022

 Basic Skills

 All nannies should have a grasp of some basic childcare and employee skills.
 These skills are essential and should be established before moving on to other considerations.
-A few of the more rudimentary abilities and attributes of a competent nanny are:
+A few of the more rudimentary abilities and attributes of a competent nanny candidate are:

 • Age-appropriate activity planning skills